alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 Click <img width="22" height="22" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/button_plus.png"> to add a new property: its name will be ***routes*** and its value will be `${filename:equals('routes.txt')}`.

+The `${...}` notation signals the use of [NiFi's Expression Language](https://nifi.apache.org/docs/nifi-docs/html/expression-language-guide.html), a powerful tool to reference and manipulate flowfile attributes, though not needed for this tutorial, outside of this instance.

 After you click *APPLY*, this will create another relationship, named *routes*, to which flowfiles will be routed when their *filename* is equal to *routes.txt*.

 By adding another, equivalent property, for example for *stops.txt*, you would create an additional relationship, that you could use to direct the *stops.txt* file to a different path.